Frequently asked questions

 Can I buy products from Fairtrade?

 We certify and license the use of the Fairtrade Mark but do not have our own products.
-You’ll find Fairtrade products in supermarkets, independent shops, cafés, restaurants, through catering suppliers and wholesalers, as well as online.
+Find Fairtrade products with our Product Finder.

 Why are there no Fairtrade bananas in Australia?

-There are no Fairtrade bananas in Australia because Australian Federal biosecurity regulations do not allow the import of fresh bananas.
-This is designed to protect Australian banana farms from the risk of infection from diseases such as Panama disease which can wipe out entire plantations.
+There are no Fairtrade bananas in Australia because Australian Federal biosecurity regulations do not allow the importation of fresh bananas.
+This is to protect Australian banana farms from the risk of infection from diseases such as Panama disease which can wipe out entire plantations.